 Line managers who believe this quote can probably be best described as ‘people people.’

-These are individuals who are generally curious about people, who are humble enough to know that any one person doesn’t have all the answers and that sometimes the motivation and sense of belonging you get from being part of a team can be more important than speed of delivery.
+These are individuals who are generally curious about people.
+Who are humble enough to know that any one person doesn’t have all the answers.
+Sometimes the motivation and sense of belonging you get from being part of a team can be more important than speed of delivery.

 These line managers also understand that time spent on building trust, on socialisation, on being honest, on taking time out from your day job to focus exclusively on nurturing your relationship with direct reports, is never time wasted.